Computing higher Leray-Serre spectral sequences of towers of fibrations: Sketch of results in the general case of fibrations

 Therefore, the conditions of~Theorem~\ref{thm_Ana_orderred_gen} guaranteeing that the terms of two spectral systems are isomorphic, that is $h(F_z) \subseteq F_s$ and $h(F_p) \subseteq F_b$, are satisfied for all the reductions of (\ref{eq:mcrpr-efhm}).
-In this way, we obtain the following general result which allows one to correctly apply the effective homology method to compute Serre spectral systems of $m$ fibrations.
+In this way, we obtain the following general result which allows one to correctly apply the effective homology method to compute higher Leray--Serre spectral sequences of $m$ fibrations.